Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

 # Button

 Button is a common component and describes what action will occur when you select it.
-A button can either contain a text or an icon, and can be created using property.
+A Button can either contain a text or an icon, and can be created using property.

 ![Button](./media/Button.PNG)

 ## Create with property

-To create a button using property, follow these steps:
+To create a Button using property, follow these steps:

 1. Create Button using the default constructor: